ThesisG/CHNNetICMLTests/README.md

 ### Test Files

-The py files named {dataset_name}.py holds the codes for the tests on that respective dataset.
+The py files named `{dataset_name}.py` holds the codes for the tests on that respective dataset.
 By executing the codes in these files, the test results for the respective dataset can be generated.

 ### Parameters

 The following adjustable parameters allow for customization of the model's architecture, training duration, and optimization strategy based on the specific task and dataset:

-1. `num_seeds`: represents the total number of seed for each architecture
+1. `num_seeds`: represents the total number of seed for each architecture.
-2. `arch`: represents the total number of architecture
+2. `arch`: represents the total number of architecture.
-3. `epochs`: represents the number of epochs for training.
+3. `epochs`: represents the number of epochs for training each model.
 4. `batchSize`: represents the size of each batch for training.
-5. `layers`: represents the total number of layers
+5. `layers`: represents the total number of layers for each training.
-6. `FNN_hn`: represents the number of hidden neurons in the n<sup>th</sup> hidden layer of the Dense layer.
+6. `FNN_hn`: represents the number of hidden neurons in hidden layers of the Dense layer.
-7. `CHN_hn`: represents the number of hidden neurons in the n<sup>th</sup> hidden layer of the CHNLayer.
+7. `CHN_hn`: represents the number of hidden neurons in hidden layers of the CHNLayer.
-8. `isEqual`: `True` represents equal number of parameter
+8. `isEqual`: `True` represents equal number of parameter experiments; otherwise, `False`.
-9. `init`: represent the architecture number range in the graphs
+9. `init`: represent the initial architecture number for the graphs.
 10. `loss`: determines the objective function used to measure the model's performance and guide its learning during training.
 11. `optimizer`: determines the algorithm used to optimize the neural network model during training.